cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 ### Object prototypes

-- Every object in JS has a prototype, accessed from the __proto\__ property in the object.
+- Every object in JavaScript has a prototype, accessed from the __proto\__ property in the object.
 - The __proto\__ property is also an object, with its own __proto\__ property and so on
-- The root prototype of all objes is Object.prototype
+- The root prototype of all objects is `Object.prototype`
 - An object inherits the properties of is prototype

-We can thinks of this as a class definition, although is not exacty the same.
+We can thinks of this as a class definition, although is not exactly the same.

 ```javascript
 function Person (name, age) {// prototype